-The Thrive initiative is a collaborative effort between faculty and staff of the Counseling and Wellness Department, the Office of Online and Professional Studies, and the Department of Nurse Anesthesia.
+The Thrive initiative is a collaborative effort between faculty and staff of the Counseling and Wellness Department and the Department of Nurse Anesthesia.
 The goal is to assist in developing students' coping skills, emotional intelligence, and overall well-being with a variety of focused strategies.
 While engagement in Thrive is highly encouraged, participation is completely voluntary.